 Future-Proof Your Restaurant With Qwick

-Qwick specializes in connecting businesses with different types of food and beverage professionals to fill immediate staffing needs.
-With our on-demand restaurant employment marketplace, restaurateurs can fill shifts without taking on the time commitment of hiring a full-time employee.
+Qwick specializes in connecting businesses with hospitality talent to fill staffing needs.
+That means restaurateurs can fill shifts without taking on the time commitment of hiring a full-time employee.
 (Though if you do want to hire a Qwick freelancer, you can do so with no additional fee!)

-Need two or three people to help out during a major catering event in the coming weekend?
-Your employees don’t have to worry about working double shifts; Qwick can help fill the need with pre-vetted Professionals.
+Need two or three people to help during a major catering event this coming weekend?
+Your employees don't have to worry about working double shifts; Qwick can match you with experienced hospitality talent.